 Watch the video below to see what a typical Vardavar looks like in Yerevan.
 Also, if you are interested in other popular festivals happening in Yerevan, you can check out my posts about beer and wine festivals.

 Why do we even have a water festival?

 The water festival that we often call Vardavar originally comes from ancient pagan times.
 The pagan people used to celebrate this festival by pouring water over each other and giving roses to Astghik.
 She was considered to be the Goddess of love, beauty, water, and fertility.
 And the word Vardavar is a combination of the two Armenian words; “vard” meaning “rose” and “var” meaning “rise.”

 After adopting Christianity, we decided to still keep this tradition as it was really fun and brought joy to people’s hearts.
+Giving Christian meaning to old traditions also explains how Armenia remained Christian.
 However, since then the interpretation of the water festival has changed.
 And now pouring water over people basically signifies that they get away from all the sins and start healing.
 I really love the meaning and the way we celebrate it.
 I’m sure you’ll also have so much fun during Vardavar.

 This tradition also attracts many tourists to Armenia as people really seem to love it.
 After Armenia’s independence, we started giving more importance to the celebration of the water festival.
 Now, it’s the loveliest festival of all.
 When you visit Armenia on Vardavar you’ll see people of different ages participating and enjoying the coolness they feel on a hot summer day.

 It is celebrated in every small or big corner of Armenia, villages, urban cities, or even your own neighborhood.
 Sometimes you don’t even have a choice to decide if you want to be a part of this festival.
 It’s because no one asks before drenching you with water.
 No excuse and justification are accepted so you better follow the rules of the game and only have fun 😉.